polytope-labs/ismp/host.md

     /// Delete a request commitment from storage, used when a request is timed out fn delete_request_commitment(&self, req: &Request) -> Result<(), Error>;

-    /// Stores a receipt for an incoming request after it is successfully routed to a module
+    /// Stores a receipt for an incoming request after it is successfully routed to a module.
     /// Prevents duplicate incoming requests from being processed. fn store_request_receipt(&self, req: &Request) -> Result<(), Error>;